Ladvien/ladvien.github.io/_posts/2020-06-14-arduino-nano-33-bluetooth-low-energy-setup.md

 ![arduino-install-nrf528-board](/images/bluetooth_le/arduino-install-nrf528-board.png)

-Now your Arduino should be ready work with the Nano 33 boards.
-One last bit, getting the libraries to work with BLE.
+Your Arduino should be ready work with the Nano 33 boards, except BLE.
+For that, we need another library.

 ## How to Install the ArduinoBLE Library
 There are are a few different Arduino libraries for Bluetooth LE--usually, respective to the hardware.
-Unfortunately for us, this means we would need an entirely different library to work with the Bluetooth LE on a ESP32, for example.
+Unfortunate, as this means we would need a different library to work with the Bluetooth LE on a ESP32, for example.
 Oh well.
 Back to the problem at hand.

 The official library for working with the Arduino boards equipped with BLE is: